cu-library/drosophila/README.md

 Drosophila requires [Adaptive Theme](https://drupal.org/project/adaptivetheme) version 7.x-3.1 to be installed.

-Important notes:

-'Leaderboard-Left' must be in the leaderboard region.

-The main menu must be in the leaderboard region.

-'Secondary Menu to Hamburger' must be in the header region.

-'Secondary Menu to Leaderboard Left' must be in the header region.

-This theme relies on the above hardcoded menu/block names.

-It also requires menu blocks in the header to be in this order:
+The following menus MUST be created (keep the names exactly the same):

+Footer Menu
+Leaderboard-Left
+Secondary Menu
+Secondary Menu to Hamburger
 Secondary Menu To Leaderboard Left

+The following blocks MUST be enabled and in the corresponding regions, in the correct order:

+-Footer
+--Footer Menu

+-Leaderboard
+--Leaderboard-Left
+--Main menu

+-Header
+--Secondary Menu To Leaderboard Left
-Secondary Menu to Hamburger
+--Secondary Menu to Hamburger

-Secondary Menu
+--Secondary Menu

-Search form
+--Search form

+-Menu Bar
+--No blocks in this region

 ## Status Update - 2013/10/04